jmettraux/aac_magic/src/_descriptions_in.md

 Weaves a thread fence into a hut shape.

 The hut has (1d8 + _élan_) * CP hit points.
-As long as the hut has HPs it protectes completely its content.
+As long as the hut has HPs it protects completely its content.

 By paying 1 CP (and an instant action), the caster adds (1d8 + _élan_) HPs to the hut.